 As a steward of public funds, it’s critical that we stay on top of costs and use best practices for workforce cost management.
 With so many regular City workers putting in extra hours, sorting donations for evacuees and manning the evacuation centre, we knew there would be a spike in overtime for the month of May.
-We immediately looked at how we could track the overtime due to Wood Buffalo versus regular operational overtime in our workforce intelligence solution, Visier.
+We immediately looked at how we could track the overtime due to Wood Buffalo versus regular operational overtime in our people strategy platform, Visier.

 Prior to the fire, we used Visier to give us an accurate picture of our overtime situation on a monthly basis.
 When the fire broke out, we started loading work order numbers along with our regular employee data to identify the overtime hours due to the Wood Buffalo wildfire response.
 This is the first time we’ve had an HR tool available to help us separate overtime due to a major event from overtime for regular operations.